softwaresaved/common-form-questions/questions/demographics-personal-and-engagement.questions.md

 #### Reason:
 To track ethnic diversity and see if we are doing better than the average and see how this is changing over time (e.g. are we improving)
-We are now using a more extended set as found in the UK census.
+We are now using a more extended set as found in the UK census 2011 (question 16 of https://census.ukdataservice.ac.uk/media/50966/2011_england_household.pdf).
+Note alternative Answer-Choices might be relevant depending on the location or context of the event.

 #### Answer-Choices:
 * White: English / Welsh / Scottish / Northern Irish / British